Skip to content

 Shared mailbox reference rules:

-• message_ref is the stable reply target for the shared gateway mailbox surface.
+• message_ref is the stable target for shared gateway mailbox message, reply, and lifecycle routes.

 • thread_ref is optional and opaque for callers.